- Make time for balanced meals

 - Yogurt and smoothies

-My friends order late night pizza, calzones, and wings.
+My friends order late night pizza and chicken wings.
 What should I do?

-Don’t deny yourself food if you are craving it, but don’t over indulge either.
-Healthy eating is about moderation.
-If you skip meals, you may be more likely to overeat.
-However, even if you eat regular meals throughout the day, you may still be a little hungry at night, so it’s okay to eat a regular portion of these foods, such as 1 or 2 slices of pizza, every once in a while.
+Healthy eating is about moderation, so don’t deny yourself food if you are craving it!
+If you skip meals during the day, you may be more likely to overeat late at night.
+However, even if you eat regular meals throughout the day, you may still be a little hungry at night, so it’s okay to eat a moderate portion of these foods every once in a while.
+It’s important to assess how you feel after eating that type of food late at night.
+If it effects your sleep or upsets your stomach, you might want to try different late night snack options such as popcorn, fruit, or trail mix.

 - Stay Hydrated: Proper hydration is important for healthy skin and organs.
 Drink water even if you’re not thirsty.
 Waiting until you are thirsty to have fluids means you are already partially dehydrated.
 Pack a bottle of water in your backpack or gym bag.